Sarah Parker GAICD

 Marketing Coordinator and General Board Director

 Caitlin Boucher has worked in marketing and communications for over six years and after spending time working both in Australia and overseas, she firmly set her sights on working in agriculture.
 She loves telling the story of farmers from across the country and ensuring female farmers are represented in the story of Ag.
-Caitlin currently works for the Department of Agriculture after working in farm peak bodies both at AgForce Queensland and Cattle Council of Australia.
-She also currently serves as Secretary for the National Rural Press Club.
+Caitlin has worked across many aspects of ag including, the Department of Agriculture, AgForce Queensland and Cattle Council of Australia.
+She also served as Secretary for the National Rural Press Club for over a year.

 Assistant Treasurer and Board Director representing Tasmania